Ever since 2020, the world has seemed a lot more unpredictable.Â

 Adjust early and often

-I donât need to tell you how fast the news cycle has moved in the last three years.
+I donât need to tell you how fast the news cycle has moved in the last five years.
 But how do you keep up?
 Add it to your planning and strategy workflows.
 Make it the new norm to revisit your campaigns, strategy and messaging not a few times a year, but regularly.

 Zero in on what metrics you need